 Although the law in this regard is unclear, we treat the consolidated variable interest entities and their subsidiaries as being owned by us for U.S. federal income tax purposes, because we control their management decisions but also because we are entitled to substantially all of the economic benefits associated with these entities, and, as a result, we consolidate these entities' operating results in our consolidated financial statements.
 If it were determined, however, that we are not the owner of the consolidated variable interest entities and their subsidiaries for U.S. federal income tax purposes, we would likely be treated as a PFIC for our taxable year ended on December 31, 2011 and any subsequent taxable year.
 Because the application of the PFIC rules is subject to ambiguity in several respects and, in addition, we must make a separate determination each year as to whether we are a PFIC (after the close of each taxable year), we cannot assure you that we will not be a PFIC for our current taxable year ending December 31, 2012 or any future taxable year.
 In particular, we believe that there is a significant risk that we will be a PFIC for our taxable year ending December 31, 2012 unless the market price of our ADSs increases and/or we invest a substantial amount of the cash and other passive assets we hold in assets that produce active income.
-A non-U.S. corporation will be considered a PFIC for any taxable year if either (1) at least 75% of its gross income is passive income or (2) at least 50% of the value of its assets (based on an average of the quarterly values of the assets during a taxable year) is attributable to assets that produce or are held for the production of passive income.
-The value of our assets will be determined based on the market price of our ADSs, which is likely to fluctuate.
-In addition, the composition of our income and assets will be affected by how, and how quickly, we utilize the cash (or other passive assets or investments) we have on hand or raise in any offering.
+A non-U.S. corporation will be considered a PFIC for any taxable year if either (1) at least 75% of its gross income is passive income or (2) at least 50% of the value of its assets (based on an average of the quarterly values of the market price of our ADSs, which is likely to fluctuate.
+In addition, the composition of our income assets will be affected by how, and how quickly, we utilize the cash (or other passive assets or investments) we have on hand or raise in any offering.

-If we were treated as a PFIC for any taxable year during which a U.S. Holder (as defined in Item 10, "Additional Information- Taxation-United States Federal Income Taxation") held our ADSs, or ordinary shares, certain adverse U.S. federal income tax consequences could apply to the U.S. Holder.
+If we were treated as a PFIC for any taxable year during which a U.S. Holder (as defined in Item 10, "Additional Information-Taxation-United States Federal Income Taxation") held our ADSs, or ordinary shares, certain adverse U.S. federal income tax consequences could apply to the U.S. Holder.
 For example, if we are a PFIC, U.S. Holders will become subject to increased tax liabilities under U.S. tax laws and regulations with respect to any gain recognized on the sale of our ADSs or ordinary shares and certain distributions, and will become subject to burdensome reporting requirements.
 Further, if we were a PFIC for any year during which a U.S. Holder held our ADSs or ordinary shares, we generally would continue to be treated as a PFIC for all succeeding years during which such U.S. Holder held our ADSs or ordinary shares.
-See Item 10, "Additional Information- Taxation-U.S. Federal Income Taxation-Passive Foreign Investment Company."
+See Item 10, "Additional Information-Taxation-U.S. Federal Income Taxation-Passive Foreign Investment Company."

-ITEM 4.
-INFORMATION ON THE COMPANY

-A. History and Development of the Company
+ITEM 4.INFORMATION ON THE COMPANY A. History and Development of the Company